 Understanding read and write access (“authority”)

-This page explains how that works, and what aspects of read and write access you need to take into consideration as a developer.
+This page explains how access works, and what aspects of read and write access you need to take into consideration as a developer.

 Thinking about access